5 Questions to Ask in Every Interview

 3. How would you describe the team dynamic?
 Is it more independent or collaborative?

 If and when you ask this question, make sure you aren’t inadvertently disparaging or elevating one style over the other.
-The fact is, some departments are naturally very collaborative—the people and the nature of the work lend itself to this approach.
-In other cases, the type of work, the personalities in the department or the sheer accessibility to one another makes collaboration tricky.
-So don’t give any clues to your style or preference—here, you want an honest and thoughtful answer that speaks to the real culture of the group you’ll be working with, supporting or managing.
+The fact is, some departments are naturally very collaborative—the people and the nature of the work lend themselves to this approach.
+In other cases, the type of work, the personalities in the department, or the sheer accessibility to one another makes collaboration tricky.
+So don’t give any clues to your style or preference—here, you want an honest and thoughtful answer that speaks to the real culture of the group you’ll be working with, supporting, or managing.

 This question will support question #1 in helping you understand what daily life looks like here.
 Beyond that, it could help inform your next steps post-interview.
 Some people thrive on working in teams and ongoing collaboration while other people are more comfortable working alone.
 There’s no right or wrong, just how you prefer to work and whether or not the culture of a potential employer is in-step.